james-kenny/Serversncode-Docker-demo/readme.md

-This is a demo application that uses dotnet 2.1 and docker.
+This is a demo application that uses .net core and docker.

 Check out my blog <a href="https://serversncode.com">Serversncode</a> for more.